huskyfpv/huskyfpv/README.md

 - Supports switching the Picture-in-Picture (PIP) video via the 'M' button, or by an S.BUS channel configured in the "RC Function Mapping" menu
 - Supports configuring PWM output parameters of air unit, inclue scale factor and reverse
 - Support for STUN servers allows devices to establish P2P connections over the Internet
     - Use Cloudflare Public STUN servers
         - Addr: stun.cloudflare.com
         - Port: 3478
     - Use Google Public STUN servers
         - Addr: stun.l.google.com
         - Port: 19302
 - Support establishing P2P connections over the Internet using global IPv6 addresses
 - Support for TURN servers allows devices to establish RELAY connections over the Internet when P2P connections are unavailable
     - Users can deploy TURN service on a Linux server(recommended Ubuntu) with a public IP address
     - Turnserver project is optimized based on coturn project
     - The source code of turnserver is in this repository: https://github.com/huskyfpv/turnserver
     - Recommended server bandwidth for device capacity estimation: calculate based on 5Mbps per video source
 - Connectivity is maintained during IP address changes in mobile environments (e.g., cross-regional handover between 4G/5G base stations) for both P2P and RELAY connection types
 - Uses LTE modules or phones for data transmission, achieving an end-to-end delay of approximately 100-150 ms over a distance of 2,000 km
 - Supports global communication coverage, maintaining a maximum end-to-end transmission latency of about 500 ~ 600 ms even for the longest possible point-to-point distance across the Earth
 - Supports concurrent and aggregation transmission over mobile networks and wireless networks
     - When a wireless network is available, it is prioritized for data transmission to ensure minimal latency
     - When packet loss or disconnection occurs on the wireless network, the system​ seamlessly switches to mobile internet data to ensure smooth video
     - Intelligently detects stable wireless network conditions and automatically close mobile data transmission to reduce data costs
     - Users can choose to force-enable mobile network data transmission under any conditions, which will consume more data but provides the best stability
 - Supports establishing a local area network(LAN) transmission via Ethernet
     - Set the Air Unit LAN IP address (currently defaulting to 192.168.1.166) in the menu Transmit Path → LAN → Target IP​ to enable LAN communication
     - LAN transmission also supports aggregation functionality
 - Supports USB tethering for the majority of Android phones.
 - Supports S.BUS, WBUS receivers
+- Supports upgrade firmware (for both the Air Unit and Ground Unit) via Wi-Fi or Ethernet connection.
+    - Connect​ to the target device's Wi-Fi hotspot (wlan0) or Ethernet port.
+    - For the Ethernet connection:
+        - Air Unit: Access http://192.168.1.166 in a web browser.
+        - Ground Unit: Access http://192.168.1.231 in a web browser.
+    - For the Wi-Fi connection:
+        - Air Unit: Access http://192.168.110.11 in a web browser.
+        - Ground Unit: Access http://192.168.110.10 in a web browser.

 ## Hardware
 - Supported Models:
     - V4 Pro Hyper Fusion Transmitter
 - Supported 5.2/5.8GHz wireless module:
     - B-Link M8812EUx
 - Supported LTE Cat4 module:
     - Quectel EM05-G, EM05-CN, EC200A
     - Simcom SIM7600G-H, A7600C

 <!--
 - Provides schematics, allowing users to unleash their creativity in design

 - Soc support:
     - sigmastar SSC378
     - sigmastar SSR621Q

 -->